"Challenge comes from the supervisor's congruent, consistent acceptance rather than from her authority or judgement" (Lambers, 2000, in PCT Today)

-I work entirely within the person-centred approach as a supervisor, a therapist and as a tutor on the MSc / PGDip in Person-Centred Counselling at the University of Aberdeen.
-I aim to create and be part of a relationship based on respect, openness and safety.
+I work entirely within the person-centred approach as a supervisor, a therapist, and previously as a tutor on the MSc / PGDip in Person-Centred Counselling at the University of Aberdeen.
+I aim to create and be part of a relationship based on respect, openness, and safety.

 My multi-layered work allows me to be in a constant state of learning and openness to experience in a truly person-centred way.
 I find that my own learning sits so well alongside that of my supervisees; being a part of a collaborative relationship that is based on the Rogerian core conditions and a sense of equality and respect.